kosay-sharouf/Home-Lab/README.md

 ## Install And configure Sysmon for deep Windows event logging

 Sysmon (System Monitor) is a Windows service and device driver designed to monitor and log system activities.
 Once installed, it runs continuously, even after system reboots, and records events directly into the Windows event log.
-It offers comprehensive details on various activities, including process creation, network connections, and modifications to file creation timestamps.
+It offers comprehensive details on various activities, including process creation, network connections, and modifications to file creation timestamps. <br>

-Now Let's start by installing Sysmon from here :<a href="https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon"> instal sysmon </a>
+Now Let's start by installing Sysmon from here :<a href="https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon"> instal sysmon </a> <br>
-We also need to download the Sysmon configuration file from the following URL:<a href="https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml"> Sysmon Modular Configuration. </a>
+We also need to download the Sysmon configuration file from the following URL:<a href="https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml"> Sysmon Modular Configuration. </a> <br>
 ![2](https://github.com/user-attachments/assets/c3f6d69c-e486-4697-ad40-c6968cce4cfb)

 Next, let's extract the Sysmon compressed folder and place the Sysmon configuration file in the same directory as Sysmon.